 September, 2019 – Three-day onsite coverage of Riot Fest helps September, 2019 to become the most successful month in the podcast’s history, shattering all previous audience records.
 Interviews include Rise Against, The Struts, Anti-Flag, GWAR and the Hu (pictured).

-September, 2019 – Coverage of Cold Waves includes interviews with industrial legends like Paul Barker (Ministry, Revolting Cocks), Chemlab, Pop Will Eat Itself and Filter (pictured).
+September, 2019 – Event overage of Cold Waves includes interviews with industrial legends like Paul Barker (Ministry, Revolting Cocks), Chemlab, Pop Will Eat Itself and Filter (pictured).